Table of Contents

 This means that athletes attempting this combination would have a very brief recovery period.

-Though this is a doable sprint since both races are short sprints, it’s still a demanding combination
+Though this is a doable sprint since both races are short sprints, it’s still a demanding combination.

 While the 400m and 300m hurdles are spaced apart by the 100m and 800m, the 400m is a longer sprint race that requires a much longer recovery time.

-The 300m hurdles is also a demanding race.
+The 300m hurdles are also a demanding race.
 So even with the extra rest time, it’s possible that an athlete attempting a 400m & 300m hurdle combination would still be fatigued from the 400m race.

 The 200/400, 100/200, 1600/3200, 800/1600, and hurdle events are all spread out in a way that makes it more convenient for athletes to double in those.